eliasmarcon/distriputed_breadth_first_search/README.md

 Implement a distributed breadth-first search algorithm in MPI, to traverse a tree.
 If the max depth is exceeded, the program will switch to a depth-first search.

 One important remark: DFS only reduces the parallelism of the algorithm, but does not change the amount of messages sent in total.
-Overall DFS can be slower, but helps to save switch resource.
+Overall DFS can be slower, but helps to save switch resources.

 ## Flow chart of DBFS